sdangelis/gitclass/README.markdown

     git reset --hard HEAD

 We are resetting to the beginning of the current commit we are working on.
 This is a destructive but useful command if you want to just forgot the mistakes you may have made.
-Combined with the *branch* feature, this is an excellent way to test and try-out new features.
+Combined with the `branch` feature, this is an excellent way to test and try-out new features.

+Reset will change all the files in the repository.
+Arguably more useful is the ability to reset specific files to an earlier version.
+Git

+Git checkout can do that.

+    git checkout HEAD -- <YOURFILE>

+The rules around the HEAD pointer are the same as before, so this command is equivalent of

+    git reset --hard HEAD

+for your file.
+Try changing a file and use checkout to revert to `head~1`

+    git checkout HEAD~1 -- <YOURFILE>

-### git branch
+## git branch

-It's time to introduce one of the most used, and most powerful features of git, *branching*.
+It's time to introduce one of the most used, and most powerful features of git, branching.
 Branching does exactly what it sounds like.
 If you imagine your commit history as a totally linear narrative, you'd get a straight line, each commit pointing to the last.
 A branch creates a fork in that line, splitting into two different paths.

 Run the following command:

     git branch morespeare

 This creates a new branch that forks at the current *HEAD* pointer.
-If you type the following command...
+If you type the following command

     git branch

-... you should see that the branch has been added but you are still on the *master* branch.
+you should see that the branch has been added but you are still on the `master` branch.
+**NOTE**: the term `master` is not very inclusive so the term `main` is now the default term for the main branch in a repository.

-### git checkout
+### git checkout (branches)

-Checkout is an odd command (I find) but what it does is effectively move you to a new branch or working tree.
+Checkout is a somewhat cryptic but it also moves you to a new branch or working tree.
 So lets do that:

     git checkout morespeare

-Try running...
+Try running

     git branch